ARMmbed/mbed-os-5-docs/docs/getting_started/blinky_cli.md

 mbed CLI can import Blinky, along with the mbed OS codebase.
 The import process creates a new directory as a subdirectory of your current context (as explained above).

-To import Blinky, from the command line:
+To import Blinky, from the command-line:

 1. Navigate to a directory of your choice.
 We're navigating to our development directory: